 - Employee is a resident of a state that does not have a reciprocity agreement with Wisconsin, and either:

-- The employer is an interstate air carrier and the employee, having regularly assigned duties on the carrier's aircraft, earns 50% or less of his or her compensation in Wisconsin, or
+- The employer is an interstate air carrier and the employee, having regularly assigned duties on the carrier's aircraft, earns 50% or less of their compensation in Wisconsin, or

 - The employer can reasonably expect the annual Wisconsin earnings to be less than $1,500.

 - The employer meets any of the following: